Buffett’s firm selling some of its Wells Fargo shares

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

+Regulators, however, said Berkshire would have to restrict its commercial dealings with Wells Fargo if it kept all the shares.

+A Wells Fargo spokesman said the bank appreciates the confidence Berkshire has shown it over the years, both as its largest shareholder and as a large customer.

-Berkshire says it has already sold 7.1 million shares and will sell about 1.9 million more.
+The Omaha, Nebraska-based conglomerate said it has already sold 7.1 million Wells Fargo shares and will sell about 1.9 million more.
 That will bring its holding to around 491 million shares.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.